A method for diagnosing purine metabolism disorders in children. Purine metabolism disorders in alcoholism Gout and other purine metabolism disorders

 • sorrel.

-Subject to a properly selected diet and other components of complex treatment, the patient feels significant relief in just a few weeks.
+By following a properly selected diet and other components of complex treatment, the patient feels significant relief in just a few weeks.

 Acetonemic syndrome can be secondary when the disease develops against the background of other disorders of carbohydrate, fat or protein metabolism.
 Primary idiopathic acetonemic syndrome also occurs in children.
 In this case, the main provoking mechanism is the hereditary factor.
-IN Lately increased the incidence of acetonemic syndrome in newborns whose mothers suffered from insufficiency during pregnancy renal function.
-If the urine of a pregnant woman is periodically determined, and she suffers from constant edema, then the risk of developing intrauterine acetonemic syndrome in the fetus increases many times over.
+IN Lately the incidence of acetonemic syndrome has increased in newborns whose mothers suffered from insufficiency during pregnancy renal function.
+If the urine of a pregnant woman is periodically detected, and she suffers from constant edema, then the risk of developing intrauterine acetonemic syndrome in the fetus increases many times over.

 Symptoms of acetone syndrome in children

-• enhanced oxygen supply for their oxidation;
+• increased oxygen supply for their oxidation;

 All these processes form the corresponding clinical picture: